U.S. won't punish United Airlines over passenger-dragging incident

 The airline apologized for the incident again Wednesday and said it has made changes to reduce overbooking.

 Airlines are allowed to oversell flights.
 When they do, they typically offer travel vouchers to encourage some people to give up their seats.
-They can also bump passengers — force them off the flight — but there are rules and necessary compensation.
+They can also force passengers off a flight, but there are rules, including compensation.

 Follow NBC Asian America on Facebook, Twitter, Instagram and Tumblr.